Angela Winbush

 Angela Lisa Winbush (born January 18, 1955) is an American R&B/soul singer-songwriter, musician and record producer who rose to fame first in the 1980s R&B duo René & Angela, also scoring hits as a solo artist.
-To date, Winbush has sold over 10 million albums and singles worldwide.
+Winbush has sold over 10 million albums and singles worldwide.

 Biography

 Early life and career

-Born in St. Louis, Missouri, Angela began singing in church.
+Born in St. Louis, Missouri, Winbush began singing in church.
 She grew up in a middle-class area of St. Louis.
-Angela is a graduate of Northwest High School.
+Winbush is a graduate of Northwest High School.
 She did not initially aspire to a career in music, instead studying architecture at Howard University, singing only to earn extra money.
 She continued to sing in church while at Howard as well as with gospel legend Richard Smallwood.
 She also performed as a singer with a group called "Hot Tea" while she attended Howard University.
 They opened for various well-known performers during shows and also did background singing for recording artists.
 One of the other members of "Hot Tea" was Tawatha Agee, who later did a lot of background singing on the albums of several well-noted recording artists, eventually joining the funk/soul band Mtume.

-By 1977, Angela had changed her major to music education and recorded a demo.
-She shopped it to various record labels with no success but, through a personal introduction furnished by respected industry veteran, Wayne K. Garfield, the demo was heard by New York disc jockey Gary Byrd, who made the call that landed Angela a spot in Stevie Wonder's backing vocal group, Wonderlove.
-Becoming Wonder's protégé, she learned a great deal about writing and arranging songs.
+By 1977, Winbush had changed her major to music education and recorded a demo.
+She shopped it to various record labels with no success but, through a personal introduction furnished by respected industry veteran, Wayne K. Garfield, the demo was heard by New York disc jockey Gary Byrd, who made the call that landed Winbush a spot in Stevie Wonder's backing vocal group, Wonderlove.
+As Wonder's protégé, she learned more about writing and arranging songs.

-While in Los Angeles with Wonder, Angela met singer Rene Moore.
+While in Los Angeles with Wonder, Winbush met singer René Moore.
 The two formed the duo René & Angela later that year.
 They soon came to the realization that they could be successful as duo music writers and producers for others as well, and began pursuing that goal.
 René & Angela released their self-titled debut album in 1980, followed by Wall to Wall in 1982 and Rise in 1983.
 During this period they scored two top 20 R&B hit singles, "I Love You More" and "My First Love.”